Lumen Circles Program Descriptions and Schedule

 • Pedagogical Analytics: As fellows progress through the Lumen Circles experience, we measure changes in faculty teaching patterns, progress towards their teaching goals, and how this aligns with institutional goals and changes in student outcomes.

 Most Lumen Circles participants – or “faculty fellows” – come to us through institutional relationships.
-A campus lead expresses interest, and we provide tools to help them raise awarenes and identify faculty members who want to participate in a Lumen Circles fellowship experience.
+A campus lead expresses interest, and we provide tools to help them raise awareness and identify faculty members who want to participate in a Lumen Circles fellowship experience.
+For more information on institutional partnerships, please reach out to our team at circles@lumenlearning.com

 Individual faculty members may also reserve seats for upcoming circles by completing the form on this page.